uviclibraries/genai-notebooklm/index.md

 1. Describe to a friend the fundamental capabilities of NotebookLM, including Text generation, Summarization, Translation, Question-answering
 2. Notebook guide: Use the built-in prompts in the  “Notebook guide” to quickly create: Briefing documents & an Audio summary of the documents in a 2-person podcast format
-3. Create Lecture or Meeting Transcription Summarizations: Prompt NotebookLM to create a focused summary based on who the summary is for, and the purpose of the summary (for example meeting notes).
-For meeting notes, create action items grouped by who is responsible for completing them.
+3. Create Lecture or Meeting Transcription Summarizations: Prompt NotebookLM to create a summary based on who is the intended audience for the summary, and the purpose of the summary (for example meeting notes).
-4. Research Summaries: Efficiently summarize and analyze research literature such as journal articles, reports, presentations and videos (with citations) including citations.
-All facts and claims are to be verified.
+4. Create Research Summaries: Efficiently summarize and analyze research literature such as journal articles, reports, presentations and videos including citations.
+Verify all facts and claims.
 5. Brainstorming & ideation: Use NotebookLM for creative tasks, such as topic brainstorming and ideation for research topics.
 6. Translation: Create a summary of a document (or group of documents) in another language (if possible in a language that you can fact-check in real time for accuracy)
 8. Best practices: Describe the best practices for using NotebookLM, including fact-checking claims, being mindful of potential biases, & maintaining critical thinking in all phases of study and research